mlflow/mlflow/docs/source/models.rst

 You deploy MLflow model locally or generate a Docker image using the CLI interface to the :py:mod:`mlflow.models` module.

-The REST API server accepts the following data formats as inputs:
+The REST API server accepts the following data formats as POST input to the ``/invocations`` path:

 * JSON-serialized pandas DataFrames in the ``split`` orientation.
 For example, ``data = pandas_df.to_json(orient='split')``.
 This format is specified using a ``Content-Type``